kopijunkie/simian-soundwaves/README.md

 simian-soundwaves
 =================

-Conceptual site made as part of my 3-part assignment for Web Technologies module back in uni days
+Conceptual site made as part of my 3-part assignment for Web Technologies module back in uni days.
+The report.html file has a more detailed documentation of the work done for 1 of the assignments.